OctaveLarose/octavelarose.github.io/_drafts/ast-inline-caching.md

 If you don't want to do that, in short: we optimize AST+BC Rust-written implementations of a Smalltalk-based research language called [SOM](http://som-st.github.io/), in hopes of getting them fast enough to meaningfully compare them with other SOM implementations.

 As a general rule, all my changes to the original interpreter (that led to speedups + don't need cleaning up) are present [here](https://github.com/OctaveLarose/som-rs/tree/best).
-This week's code is [in its own branch](https://github.com/OctaveLarose/som-rs/tree/ast-interp-inline-caching), since it relies on ugly code (explanations further below).
-TODO: specific commit
+This week's code is [in its own branch](https://github.com/OctaveLarose/som-rs/tree/f9ba61bcc740cafd32b0b1be517a71ecfd9b3bbb), since it relies on ugly code so I don't want it on the main branch (explanations further below).

 ...and benchmark results are obtained using Rebench, then I get cool numbers and graphs using RebenchDB.
-In fact, you can check out RebenchDB and all of my results for yourself [here](https://rebench.stefan-marr.de/som-rs/), where you can admire A) RebenchDB being very useful, well made software and B) the stupid names I give my git commits to amuse myself.
+In fact, you can check out RebenchDB and all of my results for yourself [here](https://rebench.stefan-marr.de/som-rs/), where you can also admire the stupid names I give my git commits to amuse myself.

 ### inline caching?